 “My work provides a fantastic combination of science, medicine, business and strategy, bringing together a lot of my interests.
 I love working with bright motivated entrepreneurs and scientists who are trying to make a positive impact on medicine and I’m looking forward to continuing to work in the advanced therapies sector which holds so much potential.”

-Nihal Sinha will be on the panel at the next Advanced Therapies Network event on 14 May at Silicon Valley Bank.
-He will be joining several other investors working in advanced therapies.
+Nihal Sinha was on the panel at the Advanced Therapies Network event on 14 May at Silicon Valley Bank.